gearglow/ReptiliaWithATwist/The List.md

 > - [ ] Take the Knight Bus to Gringotts ASAP and get a full accounting
 > - [ ] Establish a training regimen (see Appendix A)

-"The primers contain the sum total of knowledge and training from your past life on that subject," Janet said.
+"The primers contain the sum total of knowledge and training from your afterlife on that subject," Janet said.
 "You and your advisors decided the first order of business was a degree of independence, so everything on this first list is to make you more capable of fending for yourself without setting off the Trace or relying on the adults in your life who have proven less than helpful."

 "Dobby, huh?"
 Harry said.
 "Why didn't I think of that?"